MichaelHaussmann/spil/README.md

 The priority is to make the current feature set more robust, efficient, and easy to deploy.
 - tools to help create and verify the configuration files
-- automated testing and profiling
+- more testing and profiling
 - adding a C++ resolver is planned, but not scheduled yet

 To take profit from the Sids universality, we plan on building reusable open source bricks and pipeline tools.